Yoni (album)

-Yoni is the second solo album to be released by Ginger, main driving force of rock band The Wildhearts.
+Yoni is the second solo album by Ginger, frontman of rock band The Wildhearts.
 It was released on January 22, 2007 and features 12 tracks.
-It was produced by Tim Smith (of the Cardiacs) who had previously produced the debut album from SilverGinger 5, Black Leather Mojo, and Jason Edwards (Wolfsbane).
+It was produced by Tim Smith of Cardiacs, who had previously produced the debut album from SilverGinger 5, Black Leather Mojo, and Jason Edwards (Wolfsbane).

 The album is dedicated to "the spirit, determination, strength & inspiration of Trace".
 This refers to "Trace da Space", an active and well-loved member of the Ginger/Wildhearts community, who died December 3, 2006.